Want to avoid falling this winter – Choose your boots as carefully as you choose your snow tires

 Although many of us may try to not go out on icy days there are some things that just can’t be avoided.
 I took this list with me last weekend when we were looking for new boots to walk the dog.
 Congratulations to the buyers at Mark’s Work Warehouse for having several of these better choices at their stores!
 The Tarantula treads look amazing as do several of the other advanced grip technologies.

 At the Orthopaedic Therapy Clinic our goal is to help our clients prevent injuries as well as recover from them.
 We know that improving balance and strength are some of the factors that can make a difference.

 It’s not enough to focus just on preventing falls, it’s also important to make sure that if you do fall, that you fall “better”.
 New research is looking into the role of upper body strength in absorbing the impact of the fall so that your bones don’t take the full force.
-The research on falls prevention and falling better are two of the catalysts driving Gareth Sneath’s osteoporosis program.
-A certified physiotherapist with Bonefit he completes an individualized assessment to focus your program to help reduce your risk for falling.
+The research on falls prevention and falling better are two of the catalysts driving osteoporosis research.
+If you have concerns about falling please call us to set up an assessment and a program to help reduce your risk for falling.